jsreport/docs/docs/api.md

    }
 >```

 In the most typical case, you just need to specify template **name** (or shortid) and input data.
-The template **name** property needs to be unique template name.
-In the case you use multiple folders it's recommended to pass full path instead of the name.
+The template **name** property needs to be a unique template name.
+In the case you use multiple folders it's recommended to pass the full path instead of the name.
 For example
 ```js
 {
   "template": { "name": "/myfolder/mytemplate" }"